 1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are not eligible).

 2. There is a $28 reading fee, which must be paid through Submittable.
-As a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a book from our 2019 fall catalog (which will include these titles).
+As a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a recent book from our catalog.
 Please make sure that the address listed in your Submittable account is up to date.